-Education Chiropractic falls into two broad categories:
+Education chiropractic is to be found on six continents.
+It falls into two broad categories:

 Either way, most programs require a minimum of six years post high school education.